Volunteer for Cambridge lunchtime Fair

-They'll be short presentations from local charities that work to improve our communities health and wellbeing and who support the most vulnerable.
+The groups all work to improve our communities health and wellbeing and support the most vulnerable.
 They offer a mixture of face to face, online and virtual volunteering.
-Some offer training and require a regular commitment others want as little as a few hours to help out at a fun event.
-You will be able to ask questions and if you want to know more you can submit our super short expression of interest form (we will send this out after the event) and someone will contact you for a chat.
+Some offer training and require a regular commitment others are more flexible.

 More about the organisations who will be at the fair

-Healthwatch Cambridgeshire and Peterborough; Our aim is to improve local health and social care services.
+Healthwatch Cambridgeshire & Peterborough Our aim is to improve local health and social care services.
 We do this by listening to people’s experiences of these services and then work with the people who run and manage these services to improve them, based on what people have told us.
-Our volunteers are called Community Listeners; they attend community events and listen to what people have to say about their experiences of health and social care – this way we get real experiences we can use to help improve services.
-At the moment we offer virtual roles– so you would attend online community gatherings/meetings – to present information about Healthwatch by explaining what we do and how we do it and gather peoples’ experiences of health and social care.
-It is simple but powerful.
+Our volunteers are called Community Listeners; they attend community events and listen to what people have to say about their experiences of health and social care – this way we get real experiences we can use to help improve these services.